 Fortunately, there’s a range of mortgage loans, from government-assisted loans to the conventional fixed-rate type, designed for people with various financial needs.

-“We’re not limited to one type of borrower,” says Houtan Hormozian, vice president at mortgage brokerage firm Crestico Inc. “There’s no standard when it comes to someone’s income.
+“We’re not limited to one type of borrower,” says Houtan Hormozian, vice president at mortgage brokerage Crestico Inc. “There’s no standard when it comes to someone’s income.
 There are some college graduates who qualify for a loan with just one pay stub.”

 Still, there are some basic standards that borrowers should be aware of before they start shopping for a mortgage.